-AHT takes part in strategic memberships with the World Tourism Organization (WTO), the Global Sustainable Tourism Council (GSTC), the Argentine Chamber of Tourism (CAT) and the Argentine Chamber of Commerce (CAC).
-AHT also holds assistance and cooperation agreements with renowned entities, institutions and organizations related to the tourism and hotel industry.
+AHT takes part in strategic memberships with the UN Tourism, the Global Sustainable Tourism Council (GSTC), the Argentine Chamber of Tourism (CAT) and the Argentine Chamber of Commerce (CAC).
+AHT also holds assistance and cooperation agreements with renowned entities, institutions and organizations related to the tourism and hotel industry, like the Association of Hotels and Restaurants of Uruguay (AHRU) and the Hotel Industrial Association of Paraguay (AIHPY).